keiichicom/dslinux/README.md

 Build Instructions:

-Follow the instructions here: except you would clone this repo instead of downloading it from Apache Subversion:
+Follow the instructions here, except you would clone this repo instead of downloading it from Apache Subversion.
+I strongly suggest to download a pre-compiled toolchain rather than trying to compile it locally.
+The toolchain I used is in the source tree: dslinux-toolchain-2008-01-24-i686.tbz

 https://www.dslinux.org/wiki/CompilingDSLinux.html